ccheshirecat/volant/README.md

 # Configure host (bridge network, NAT, systemd)
 sudo volar setup

-# Install a pre-built plugin from a manifest URL
+# Install a pre-built plugin from a manifest URL, see the example plugin repositories for more details
 volar plugins install --manifest https://raw.githubusercontent.com/volantvm/initramfs-plugin-example/main/manifest/caddy.json

 # Create and run a VM